estroBiologist/DialogueTextLabel/README.md

 It handles the logistical nightmare of displaying text with embedded commands and formatting properly, so you can focus on the *other* nightmare of creating a half-decent backend that feeds the lines into the label in the first place.

+*This is the `reversible` branch.
+It's adapted from `main` for a visual novel project I'm working on, and is centered around making two-way dialogue navigation possible.
+To that end, some functionality (looking at you, events) will likely be sacrificed for the sake of stability and control.
+If reversibility is what you're after, knock yourself out.*

 ## Features
 - Escape sequences.
 This one's pretty self-explanatory.
 - **"Typewriter" effect**: Lines are automatically presented one character at a time, with customizable speeds